 “You always say exactly what I wanna hear.”

 He turned to face her and slid a hand around her waist.
-“Coz you’re so sweet.”
+“I mean everything I say.”

 An hour later, he moved over to the couch and anchored her head to his chest.
 “I’m done.”

-“Thank God, I was missing you already.”
-She sprang to her feet and he tried to pull her back, but she broke away from him.
+“Oh!
+Pretty fast.”
+She stood.
+He pulled her back, but she broke away from him.
 “I don’t trust that smile of yours.”

 He offered his hand.
-“Lemme tell you something before you go.”
+“Come.
+I wanna tell you something.”

-He shot to his feet as she backtracked, dodged, and hid behind the couch, table, and anything she could find along her way as he ran after her.
-When he finally caught up with her, he bent and
+He stood.
+She backtracked.
+He reached for her arm, but she dodged.
+Hid behind the couch, table, and anything she could find along her way as he ran after her.
+Finally, he caught up with her, and

-But he had to watch out lest she fell.
-His grip tightening around her legs, he ignored her screams until they reached the bedroom.
+His grip tightened around her legs until they reached the bedroom.

 Her fingers sped down to the hand he’d tucked in her pants.
 “Wait.”